An elementary computation of the Galois groups of symmetric sextic trinomials: Introduction

 We present an infinite family of polynomials whose Galois group is $G$ for every $G$ appearing in Theorem \ref{teo:main}.
 Using Galois correspondence, we are also able to explicitly determine all the possible extensions of $\K$ which are subfields of $\F$.
 Furthermore, we apply the results in Theorem \ref{teo:main} to finite fields; we obtain necessary and sufficient conditions for a polynomial $f(x)$ of the given form to be irreducible. \begin{teo} Suppose that $f(x)=x^6+ax^3+b\in\F_{p^k}[x]$, where $p\neq2$.
-Then we have that \begin{enumerate} \item when $p^k\not\equiv1\:\text{mod }3$ and $p\neq3$ the polynomial $f(x)$ is irreducible if and only if $R(x)=x^3-3bx+ab$ is irreducible over $\F_{p^k}$; \item when $p^k\equiv1\:\text{mod }3$ the polynomial $f(x)$ is irreducible if and only if $\sqrt[3]b\:,\sqrt\Delta\notin\F_{p^k}$; \item when $p=3$ the polynomial $f(x)$ is never irreducible. \end{enumerate} \end{teo} The paper is organized as follows.
+Then we have that \begin{enumerate} \item when $p^k\not\equiv1\emph{ mod }3$ and $p\neq3$ the polynomial $f(x)$ is irreducible if and only if $R(x)=x^3-3bx+ab$ is irreducible over $\F_{p^k}$; \item when $p^k\equiv1\emph{ mod }3$ the polynomial $f(x)$ is irreducible if and only if $\sqrt[3]b\:,\sqrt\Delta\notin\F_{p^k}$; \item when $p=3$ the polynomial $f(x)$ is never irreducible. \end{enumerate} \end{teo} We apply this result to prove that some polynomials are irreducible over the rational numbers, see Corollaries \ref{cor:1} and \ref{cor:2}.

+The paper is organized as follows.
 In Section \ref{section:preliminaries} we set the notation and we prove some preliminary results.
 Moreover, we determine what are the possible degrees $[\F:\K]$ for the splitting field of $f(x)$ over $\K$.
 In Section \ref{section:group} we prove Theorem \ref{teo:main} and finally, in Section \ref{section:subfields}, we list all the intermediate extensions between $\F$ and $\K$. \paragraph*{Acknowledgements} The author has a post-doctoral fellowship at the Max Planck Institute for Mathematics in Bonn.